-"Minority" as defined by Section 308 of FIRREA defines "minority depository institution" as any Federally insured depository institution where 51 percent or more of the voting stock is owned by one or more "socially and economically disadvantaged individuals."
+Section 308 of FIRREA defines "minority depository institution" as any federally insured depository institution where 51 percent or more of the voting stock is owned by one or more "socially and economically disadvantaged individuals."
 "Minority," as defined by Section 308 of FIRREA, means any "Black American, Native American, Hispanic American, or Asian American."
-Therefore, for the purposes of this Policy Statement, minority depository institution is defined as any Federally insured depository institution where 51 percent or more of the voting stock is owned by minority individuals.
-This includes institutions collectively owned by a group of minority individuals, such as a Native American Tribe.
+Therefore, for the purposes of this Statement of Policy, "minority depository institution" is defined as any federally insured depository institution where 51 percent or more of the voting stock is owned by minority individuals.
+This includes institutions collectively owned by a group of minority individuals, such as a Native American tribe.
 Ownership must be by U.S. citizens or permanent legal U.S. residents to be counted in determining minority ownership.
-In addition to the institutions that meet the ownership test, for the purposes of this Policy Statement, institutions will be considered minority depository institutions if a majority of the Board of Directors is minority and the community that the institution serves is predominantly minority.
+In addition to the institutions that meet the ownership test, for the purposes of this Statement of Policy, institutions will be considered minority depository institutions if a majority of the Board of Directors consists of minority individuals and the community that the institution serves is predominantly minority.

 Identification of Minority Depository Institutions

-To ensure that all minority depository institutions are able to participate in the program, the FDIC will maintain a list of Federally insured minority depository institutions.
+To ensure that all minority depository institutions are able to participate in the MDI program, the FDIC will maintain a list of federally insured minority depository institutions.
 Institutions that are not already identified as minority depository institutions can request to be designated as such by certifying that they meet the above definition.
-For institutions supervised directly by the FDIC, our examiners will review the appropriateness of an institution being on the list during the examination process.
-In addition, case managers in our regional offices will note changes to the list while processing deposit insurance applications, merger applications, change of control notices, or failures of minority depository institutions.
-The FDIC will work closely with the other Federal regulatory agencies to ensure that institutions not directly supervised by the FDIC are accurately captured on our list.
-In addition, the FDIC will periodically provide the list to relevant trade associations and seek input regarding its accuracy.
-Inclusion in the FDIC's minority depository institution program is voluntary.
-Any minority depository institution not wishing to participate in this program will be removed from the official list upon request.
+For institutions supervised directly by the FDIC, examiners will review the appropriateness of their inclusion on the list during the examination process.
+In addition, case managers in regional offices will note changes to the list while processing deposit insurance applications, merger applications, change of control notices, or failures of minority depository institutions.
+The FDIC will work closely with the other federal banking regulators to capture accurately on the list institutions not directly supervised by the FDIC.
+In addition, the FDIC will periodically provide the list to relevant trade associations and seek input regarding the accuracy of the list.
+Inclusion in the FDIC's MDI program is voluntary.
+Any minority depository institution not wishing to participate in the MDI program will be removed from the official list upon request.

 Training and Educational Programs

 The FDIC will attempt to preserve the minority character of failing institutions during the resolution process.
 In the event of a potential failure of a minority depository institution, the Division of Resolutions and Receiverships will contact all minority depository institutions nationwide that qualify to bid on failing institutions.
-The Division of Resolutions and Receiverships will solicit qualified minority depository institutions' interest in the failing institution, discuss the bidding process, and upon request, offer to provide technical assistance regarding completion of the bid forms.
-In addition, the Division of Resolutions and Receiverships, with assistance from the Office of Diversity and Economic Opportunity, will maintain a list of minority individuals and nonbank entities that have expressed an interest in acquiring failing minority depository institutions and have been pre-approved by the Division of Risk Management Supervision and the chartering authority for access to the FDIC's virtual data room for online due diligence.
+The Division of Resolu tions and Receiverships will solicit qualified minority depository institutions' interest in the failing institution, discuss the bidding process, and offer to provide technical assistance regarding completion of the bid forms.
+In addition, the Division of Resolutions and Receiverships, with assistance from the Office of Minority and Women Inclusion, will maintain a list of minority individuals and nonbank entities that have expressed an interest in acquiring failing minority depository institutions and have been pre-approved by the Division of Risk Management Supervision and the chartering authority for access to the FDIC's virtual data room for online due diligence.

-The FDIC will create a Webpage on its Internet site (www.fdic.gov) to promote the Minority Depository Institution Program.
-Among other things, the page will describe the tools and resources available under the program.
-The website will include the name, phone number, and email address of the national coordinator and each regional coordinator.
-The page will also contain links to the list of minority depository institutions, pertinent trade associations, and other regulatory agency programs.
-We will also explore the feasibility and usefulness of posting other items to the page, such as statistical information and comparative data for minority depository institutions.
-Visitors will have the opportunity to provide feedback regarding the FDIC's program and the usefulness of the Webpage.
+The FDIC will maintain a website to promote the MDI program.
+Among other things, the website will describe the tools and resources available under the program.
+The website will include the name, phone number, and email address of the national director, each regional coordinator, and additional staff.
+The website will also contain links to the list of minority depository institutions, pertinent trade associations, and other federal agency programs.
+The FDIC will also explore the feasibility and usefulness of posting other items to the page, such as statistical information and comparative data for minority depository institutions.
+Visitors will have the opportunity to provide feedback regarding the FDIC's program and the usefulness of the website.